 To make this mocha coffee, first, add condensed milk and cocoa powder to a serving glass.
 Mix to combine.
 Then place the coffee phin filter on the glass and brew Vietnamese coffee directly into it.
-My Vietnamese coffee post has detailed step-by-step photos, video and instructions for brewing Vietnamese coffee.
+I have detailed step-by-step photos, video and instructions in this How to Brew Vietnamese Coffee guide.
 Finally, you just pour steamed milk into the glass, dust with some cinnamon or cocoa powder and enjoy!

 I’d love to hear what you think about this dish, so please feel free to leave a comment.
 New recipes are added every week so let’s connect on Facebook, Pinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.